Meet Akshitha Valslan, The Girl Who Plays Mahendra In Baahubali 2

 SHARE NEWS.

-Meet Akshitha Vlaslan, The Girl Who Plays Mahendra Baahubali In SS Rajamouli's Magnum Opus
+Meet Akshitha Valslan, The Girl Who Plays Mahendra Baahubali In SS Rajamouli's Magnum Opus

 Image: Youtube/ A still from Baahubali

 In one of the most striking sequences of the film, Sivagami can be seen protecting a newborn baby - Mahendra Baahubali.
-The kid happens to be Amrendra Baahubali's son and a rightful heir to the throne of Mahishmati.
+The kid is Amrendra Baahubali's son and a rightful heir to the throne of Mahishmati.
 But what has caught everyone's fancy is the fact that the child artist who plays Mahendra is a girl, not a boy.

 One of the crew of #Baahubali playing with young shivudu #Akshitha pic.twitter.com/4cnKGgYP9K